Dracaena Janet Craig Plant Care [GUIDE]

 Summary: Dracaena Janet Craig is an interior workhorse, popular for decades, used frequently as a floor plant in interior situations or mass planted in beds.
-Survives in low light levels, grows best in filtered light.
+Survives in low light levels and grows best in filtered light.

-The Dracaena Janet Craig plant has been an interior workhorse and one of the most popular house plants used indoors for decades.
+The Dracaena Janet Craig plant, along with Dracaena fragrans (corn plant), has been an interior workhorse and one of the most popular house plants used indoors for decades.

-Although Dracaena deremensis “Janet Craig” reaches heights of 15′ feet in its native Africa, plants grown for indoor use are much smaller in size.
+Although Dracaena deremensis, which has the common name of “Janet Craig,” reaches heights of 15′ feet in its native Africa, plants grown for indoor use are much smaller in size.

 Usually propagated as tip cuttings, with 3 to 4 stalks or tips per pot.

-SJ Craigs have shiny, solid, wide, dark green leaves, with wavy margins, measuring 3″ inches wide and approximately 2′ feet long.
+J Craigs have shiny, solid, wide, dark green leaves with wavy margins, measuring 3″ inches wide and approximately 2′ feet long.

 Used frequently as floor plants in interior situations or for mass planting in beds.

-Most Dracaena Janet Craig plants grown for interior use are 10″ inch pots with 3 plants per pot, ranging in height of 24″-32″ inches.
+Most Dracaena Janet Craig plants grown for interior use are 10″ inch pots with three plants per pot, ranging in height from 24″ to 32″ inches.

-When purchasing a bush form look for a plant whose width is 50-75% the plant’s height.
+When purchasing a bush form, look for a plant whose width is 50% to 75% of the plant’s height.

 Over the last few years, we have seen the introduction of Janet Craig cane-type plants enter the market from Hawaiian growers.

-It should be noted, the correct botanical name for “Dracaena Janet Craig” is Dracaena deremensis “Janet Craig” and known throughout the plant industry simply as “Janet Craig”.
+It should be noted the correct botanical name for “Dracaena Janet Craig” is Dracaena deremensis “Janet Craig” and is known throughout the plant industry simply as “Janet Craig.”

 The history or “beginnings” go back to the 1930s or so.
 “Janet Craig” is actually a ‘sport’ or a variant of Dracaena Warneckii and was named after the daughter of nurseryman Robert Craig, who lived in the Philadelphia area.

-As understory plants, Dracaena Janet Craig is excellent low-light indoor plants.
+As an understory plant, Dracaena Janet Craig is an excellent low-light indoor plant.

-Add her ability to handle low humidity, air conditioning, plus infrequent care – you have the making of a very durable indoor plant in most home conditions.
+Add the ability to handle medium to low humidity, air conditioning, plus infrequent care – you have the making of a very durable indoor plant in most home conditions.

-It survives low light levels but grows best however in filtered indirect light, but no direct sunlight.
+It survives low light levels but grows best however in filtered bright indirect light but no direct sunlight.
 Janet Craig does well in room temperatures you are most comfortable in.

 Janet Craig Plant Hates Heat – Temperatures

-Growers shade Janet’s more for temperature control than reducing actual light levels.
+Growers shade Janet’s more for temperature control than to reduce actual light levels.

 Below 70° degrees Fahrenheit, Janet Craig shows little growth.